daattali/beautiful-jekyll/_posts/2017-02-26-burning-ropes.md

 {% include ropes.py %}
 ```

-A natural question is whether there is a closed-form expression for variable N ropes.
+A natural question is whether there is a closed-form expression for N ropes.
 I haven't found one, and I would be interested to know if you have!

 <br>